lelouchzr/lelouchzr/README.md

 # 💫 About Me:
 Hello!
-I'm a Software Engineering student at **EPITECH** in France, and soon heading to **Inha University** in South Korea for an international exchange.<br>I just really enjoy coding and building stuff.
+I'm a Software Engineering student at **EPITECH** in France, currently preparing for an international exchange at **Inha University** in South Korea.

+I love coding and building cool stuff — whether it's small tools, bigger projects, or just experimenting with new tech.

+I enjoy a wide range of music — Metro Boomin and NewJeans are among my favorites.
+I also enjoy gaming in my free time.

+Always curious, always learning.

 ## 🌐 Socials:
 <p align="center">